tomodachi94/awesome-computercraft/CONTRIBUTING.md

 ### Spelling

 Please use American spelling unless it is a part of a name.
+Please keep item descriptions short, and end them with a period.
+Avoid sounding like an advertisement.

 ### Automated checks